dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Music, in performance, is a type of sculpture.
-The air in the performance is sculpted into something.
+  A man who views the world the same at fifty as he did at twenty has wasted thirty years of his life.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1382 days)
+## 🌟 Experiences (1383 days)

 ### 🧮 Programming languages